nachokhan/pstruc/README.md

 **Parameters:**
 - `start_path (str)`: The directory to inspect.
 - `output_format (str)`: The desired output format ('json', 'yaml', or 'txt').
+- `ignore_patterns (list)`: List of additional patterns to ignore.
+- `file_content (list)`: List of patterns to determine which file content to include in the structure.

 **Returns:**
 - `str`: The directory structure in the specified format.